-The system uses a 15-pin high-density D-subminiature connector on the back panel for attaching a video graphics array (VGA)-compatible monitor to your system.
+The system uses a 15-pin high-density D-subminiature connector on the front and back panels for attaching a VGA-compatible monitor to your system.
 The video circuitry on the system board synchronizes the signals that drive the red, green, and blue electron guns in the monitor.